MSP | Learning & Training Programs

 PROS and CONS

-Pros: A vast catalogue of high-quality courses developed by global experts; possibility of acquiring certification; options range from short courses to full curricula; many courses are self-paced so that staff can choose when to engage.
+Pros: A vast catalogue of high-quality courses developed by global experts; possibility of acquiring certification; options range from short courses to full curricula; many courses are self-paced so that staff can choose when to engage; ability to select courses or programmes that specifically address gaps for organisations and individuals; flexibility in terms of cost, time commitment and delivery methods; self-paced options.

-Cons: Online courses require access to a minimum level of connectivity and to proper IT equipment; courses are generally global in nature and not specifically designed for individual contexts; most courses are available only in English or in other European languages; few courses specifically focus on network management.
+Cons: Online courses require access to a minimum level of connectivity and to proper IT equipment; courses are generally global in nature and not specifically designed for individual contexts; most courses are available only in English or in other European languages; training must be repeated if and when individuals leave the organisation; relationships with the training provider are generally transactional: they end when the course/program is finished; large disparity between training options for English and non-English speakers.

 USER SELECTION CONSIDERATIONS